-The Strathmore Speaker Series is delighted to announce our March 2019 event, an evening with scientist and professor Dr. Donald Siegel where he examines the dismissal of facts in science-related decision making.
-This event will be held on Thursday, March 14th at 7 pm at the Onondaga Park Firebarn.
-Like all Strathmore Speaker Series events, this presentation is free and open to the public.
+The Strathmore Speaker Series’ March 2019 event featured scientist and professor Dr. Donald Siegel who examined the dismissal of facts in science-related decision making.
+This event was held on Thursday, March 14th at the Onondaga Park Firebarn.

 About this event

 In this talk, Professor Siegel presents the root causes for why the public on both sides of the political spectrum dismisses overwhelming scientific facts when making personal and public decisions related to energy, health, and well being.
 He will discuss the strategies used by both sides to defame the arguments of the other by using a personal example, and finally presents a way to communicate that can forge discussion and common ground.

 About Dr. Donald Siegel